transmitic/transmitic/README.md

 Transmitic does not support BitTorrent, or BitTorrent like functionality, in that Transmitic cannot download the same file from multiple peers to download it faster.

 **File Syncing**
-Transmitic is _not_ designed for "file syncing" and should _never_ be used for this purpose.
+Transmitic is _not_ designed for "file syncing" and should not be used for this purpose.

 ## Development Status